Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 ----

-**Hang on**
+**It's getting even more interesting**

-You have already scratched the surface, and there is much more to discover about :term:`Particl Marketplace`!
-In the next chapter, you will learn about its target audiences.
+Now you have a good understanding of what you get.
+In the next chapter, you can learn about the target audiences and their needs.
+Can you find yourself there?

 Perhaps you want to skip that part and install it right away?
 Just head over to the :ref:`Installation Guides`.